 Talk to any expat in the Netherlands and you’ll hear a barrage of complaints about a healthcare system that topped the list of 35 countries in the 2016 Euro Health Consumer Index.
 This is because Dutch healthcare is generally non-interventionist in nature.
 Doctors don’t hand out medications lightly – yet the Netherlands spends approximately 10% of its GDP on health, about €4,000 per resident.

-The GP (huisarts) are responsible for gathering all your medical records and are the gatekeepers to all the other types of medical treatment, so will be your first point of contact when you have a health problem (unless it’s an emergency, of course).
-They can deal with routine health issues, perform standard gynecological and pediatric examinations, and refer you onto other services, including hospitals, specialists, home midwifery and physiotherapy.
+A Dutch doctor (huisarts) is responsible for gathering all your medical records and they are the gatekeepers to all the other types of medical treatment, so will be your first point of contact when you have a health problem (unless it’s an emergency, of course).
+They can deal with routine health issues, perform standard gynecological and pediatric examinations, and refer you to other services, including hospitals, specialists, home midwifery, and physiotherapy.
 Appointments are generally short, averaging 15 minutes or less.

 Basic health insurance is mandatory for all residents, with a minimum co-payment (eigen risico) of €385 per year.

 Large expat-friendly international health insurers in the Netherlands include:

 What is the worst thing about living in the Netherlands?